 There are rules for all the legal bits of a merger or acquisition process, yet there is no bible or handy instruction manual for the successful transfer or integration of company culture.

+There is no magic formula, but regular and meaningful is a good rule of thumb.
 Workplace culture is your way of doing things, your approach and style of business.
 It’s the difference between ‘my door’s always open’ and ‘make an appointment with my PA’.
 It’s often tricky to explain but culture manifests itself through leadership style, how you treat your customers and colleagues, and the diversity of your workforce.

 Culture can be seen in your people, personality, structure, purpose and values.

+An unforeseen culture clash creates an uncomfortable, disengaged work force.
 If people don’t understand the values and objectives of the newly merged business they will quickly retreat into the familiarity of the old.
 This can slow down the integration of departments and operational systems.
 It also compromises customer service and sales if frontline colleagues don’t understand what kind of messages they should be communicating.

+It might be tricky to really get under the bonnet of your acquisition in advance of the legal transfer date.
+Certain information around TUPE, finances, compliance and commercial integration, are accessible.
+But when it comes to engagement and culture, you’re not going to be able to hover around the water cooler or join a team meeting to gather intel!
 If you’re using an independent HR consultant to help you navigate the legal aspects of your merger or acquisition this can also be a great way to assess potential pain points and plan for the challenges ahead.
 An independent person may gain more access to the company being acquired and can help you learn more about the people you’re bringing in.

 “He did all the detail but he was also great at creating relationships.
 So whilst we were getting all the paperwork and legal stuff in place, he worked really closely with the individuals that were going to come into the business to build trust with them.”